- Benefits of good nutrition during cancer treatment

 - Decrease the amount of fat in your meals by baking or broiling foods.

-- Limit your intake of red meat to no more than 3 to 4 servings a week.
+- Limit your intake of red meat (beef, pork, or lamb) to no more than 3 to 4 servings a week.

 - Avoid salt-cured, smoked, and pickled foods (including bacon, sausage, and deli meats).